afiqiqmal/SharedChamber/README.md

 ```

 ## Licence
 open source project that is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Please refer to the license file for more information.